top of page

 With a side-long track and three shorter pieces, this obscure private pressing has a very eighties sound, especially in the drums and the slick Mark Knopfler-style guitar.
 In fact, it gives a fair impression of what Dire Straits might have sounded like without a commercial edge and with a good female singer, featuring some lovely folky melodies, sumptuous instrumental progressions and lots of haunting flute.
 I do, however, find the pro-life lyrics and weird inserts about ‘secondary virginity’ and suchlike rather disturbing, although for many this will add a welcome ‘real people’ edge to the proceedings.
 GRADE: B–.

-Zio (UK/France): Flower Torania (Posh & Rock, CD, with digipak, UK, 2020)
+ZIO (UK/France): Flower Torania (Posh & Rock, CD, with digipak, UK, 2020)

 Progressive/Metal